Bread of Life Ministries International: Core values

-BOL's ongoing vision is to build a strong national uniqueness by becoming independent from foreign sources to rediscover Filipino Christian indigenous spirituality.
+BOL's ongoing vision is to build a strong national uniqueness by becoming independent from foreign sources in order to rediscover Filipino Christian indigenous spirituality.
 BOL emphasizes the independence of the indigenous church and challenges other denominational churches to revive their identity through God's word as well.
 This belief is founded on the distinction which BOL applied to the uniqueness of the Christian journey by emphasizing the centrality of Christ, the foundation of Scriptures, prayer, and worship, operated by the power of God, the way of service through sacrifice and being people of faith.

 Congregations

+BOL Crossroad Center, BOL Makati and BOL Cebu serve as the Philippines' central churches.

 BOL have established satellite outreaches locally and internationally.
 There are 11 satellite outreaches with weekly attendance of around 15,000 to 20,000 people within Metro Manila.
 Provincial congregations have a total of 20 satellite outreaches.
-BOL Crossroad Center, BOL Makati and BOL Cebu serve as the Philippines' central churches.
-Additionally there are 13 international outreaches in Asia, Australia, Europe, Middle East and Europe.
+Additionally there are 13 international outreaches in Asia, Australia, the Middle East and Europe.